Skip to content

 Luke Cage: Avengers and Thunderbolts

 Following the events of Siege, the Marvel Universe entered the Heroic Aga.
-Sill in the New Avengers team, Luke Cage takes also on a new role with the Thunderbolts.
+Still in the New Avengers comics, Luke Cage also takes on a new role with the Thunderbolts team.

 Shadowland!
 Matt Murdock dared evil … and lost!
 The battle for the soul of a hero begins!
 Pushed beyond his limits, Daredevil faces off for a final time against his deadliest foe–Bullseye–in their most brutal battle ever with more than just Hell’s Kitchen at stake.
 Spider-Man, Luke Cage, Iron Fist, Punisher, and more join forces to stop a war that is breaking out throughout New York, with Daredevil at the center.
-See the Shadowland Reading Order for more information.
+Follow our guide to reading the Shadowland comics in order for more information.

 Welcome to Spider-Island, where a million New Yorkers suddenly possess Spider-Man’s powers – but none of the responsibility!
-Can Spidey play world-saving superhero while the Big Apple gets eaten alive from the inside out when he’s suddenly not quite so special?
-See Spider-Island reading order to learn more.
+Can Spidey play a world-saving superhero while the Big Apple gets eaten alive from the inside out when he’s suddenly not quite so special?
+Check out our Spider-Island reading order to learn more.

-The Avengers and the X-Men go to war in Avengers vs. X-Men!
+The Avengers and the X-Men go to war in the Avengers vs. X-Men crossover event!
 This 2012 crossover event involved the return of the Phoenix Force and the subsequent war between the Avengers and the X-Men.
-For a more comprehensive look at the event, go to the reading order.

 Luke Cage: Dark & Mighty Avengers in the Marvel Now!

 If you read Thunderbolts up to that point, you know that, with the team lost in time, a new group stepped in to replace them: the Dark Avengers!
-The title was renamed to reflect this reality, with the same numbering and still Luke Cage as a leader.
-Then, he joined the Mighty Avengers!
+The comics was renamed to reflect this reality, with the same numbering and still Luke Cage as a leader.
+Then, he joined the Mighty Avengers team!

 Original Sin!
-The story began when Uatu, the mysterious space god who’s been watching mankind from the moon for as long as we can remember … is found dead.
+The story begins when Uatu, the mysterious space god who’s been watching mankind from the moon for as long as we can remember … is found dead.
 But who shot the Watcher?
-More information in the reading order of the event.

 AXIS Reading OrderThe Red Onslaught is broadcasting waves of telepathic hate across the globe, and Marvel’s greatest heroes have turned on their moral axis!
 And with the heroes “inverted” to evil, who will stand against them?
-For the Answer, follow the AXIS reading order.
+For the Answer, follow our guide to the AXIS comics in order.

 The 2015 Secret Wars!
 The interdimensional Incursions have eliminated each and every alternate universe one by one.
-And now, the Marvel Universe and Ultimate Universe have collided…and been destroyed!
+And now, the Marvel Comics Universe and the Ultimate Universe have collided…and are being destroyed!
 All that exists in the vast empty cosmos is a single, titanic patchwork planet made of the fragmented remains of hundreds of devastated dimensions: Battleworld!
-Go here to find the full reading order of the event.
+It’s a massive event, check out our Secret Wars reading guide.

 • Secret Wars